 Fall Trout Fishing-The fall is one of my favorite times of year to be surrounded by the outdoors on a trout stream in Central Pennsylvania.
 Fall weather and foliage create an awesome experience on the water.
 Nymphs and Streamers usually work well, but there is also usually opportunities to fish dry flies with bugs such as Terrestrials, Caddis, Blue Winged Olives, etc. Fall is a great time of year to soak up as much time as possible on our trout streams before winter has the chance to set in.

-Steelhead Alley-The fall also brings our migratory steelhead runs and the opportunity for anglers to visit Steelhead Alley near Erie, Pennsylvania.
-Steelhead fishing is limited to the fall and winter by nature, and therefore November is a month that Steelhead is one of the first fish on my mind.
+Steelhead Alley- Deeper into the fall also brings our migratory steelhead runs and the opportunity for anglers to visit Steelhead Alley near Erie, Pennsylvania.
+Steelhead fishing is seasonal and therefore limited to mostly just the fall and winter months.
 If you haven’t tried Steelhead fishing through the club yet, don’t miss out on one of the best opportunities to pursue Great Lakes Steelhead.

 With a number of different options there is no shortage of fishing to do at HomeWaters during the fall season.
-If you need to get your fall fishing trips to the club on the books, give Joel a call in the Fly Shop!
+If you need to get your fall fishing trips to the club on the books, give us a call!